OpenOverlayRouter/oor/README.android.md

 If the build finishes successfully, the APK will be located at `android/app/build/outputs/apk/debug/app-debug.apk`.

-The command line build environment can be created quickly in a VM using Vagrant, by running `vagrant up oor-dev-android` in the top-level directory of the source tree.
+The command line build environment for Android can be created quickly in a VM using Vagrant, by running `vagrant up oor-dev-android` in the top-level directory of the source tree.
+Once that VM boots, the `./gradlew :app:assembleDebug` command can be run in the `/vagrant/android` folder, and it will produce the APK.
 For more information about Vagrant see [the main README.md file](README.md#using-vagrant).

 Running Open Overlay Router
 ---------------------------